Lopburi, Thailand’s Monkey City: 2026 Visitor’s Guide

 1. What is Lopburi known for?

-Lopburi is a historic city in central Thailand, famous for its large population of monkeys that freely roam its streets and ancient ruins, particularly near sites like Phra Prang Sam Yod.
+Lopburi is a historic city in central Thailand, best known for its large population of monkeys that roam freely through streets, shrines, and ancient ruins, especially around Phra Prang Sam Yod.

 2. Why is it called the Monkey City?

-The nickname comes from the thousands of long-tailed macaques that live in the city.
-Their close interaction with both locals and tourists makes Lopburi a unique case of human-wildlife coexistence.
+The nickname comes from the thousands of long-tailed macaques living in the city.
+Their constant presence and close interaction with both locals and visitors make Lopburi one of Thailand’s most unusual destinations.

 3. Are the monkeys dangerous?